Care Guides > Pets in Care Homes: Can You Take Them?

 For many elderly people, a beloved pet represents their most cherished companion, which is why parting ways when moving into a care home can be a hugely stressful and often traumatic experience.

-Thankfully, quite a lot of residential care homes do accept pets, allowing you and your furry friend to remain together.
-The question then, is how do you go about finding these pet-friendly care homes.
+Thankfully, quite a lot of care homes do accept pets, including residential care homes, allowing you and your furry friend to remain together.
+The question then, is how do you go about finding these pet-friendly care homes?

-In this article, we’ve looked at whether or not you can take pets into a care home, the positive benefits of pets for elderly people and how to find a pet-friendly home.
+In this article, we’ve looked at whether or not you can take pets into a care home, how to find a pet-friendly care home, whether staff will help look after your pet and how visiting with a pet works.

 Kickstart your care search